rghvdberg/php-practice/README.md

 ---

-## Step 5: Seperate Logic From Presentation
+## Step 5: Separate Logic From Presentation

 - `require <file.php>` loads an external php file
-  - allows seperation of logic and rendering
+  - allows separation of logic and rendering

 ---